Graffiti in Iran: Related Films

-Mutiny Of Colours is a feature length documentary about street art & freedom of expression in Iran.
+Mutiny Of Colours is a feature length documentary co-directed by Paliz Khoshdel and Zeinab Tabrizy and produced by Paliz Khoshdel.
+Mutiny Of Colours about street art & freedom of expression in Iran.
 Mutiny Of Colours tells the story of day to day life and especially the art-life of five Iranian street artists in 4 episodes.
 Documentary is based on showing known Iranian artists' point of view, artworks and Idealism and the fact all the message they want to spread is about peace, love, children and women rights.
 These Iranian artists are risking their freedom while working on their projects and they are facing a continuous struggle with the police.